What Is Boredom?

 Finally, a real problem caused by boredom is that it leads you to dislike the things that are the object of boredom.
 In my senior year of high school, for example, I was forced to read Moby Dick.
 I struggled to get interested in it and spent long hours staring at the pages trying to lose myself in it.
 To this day, I really do not like Moby Dick.
 The negative feelings that came with the boredom have stuck to the book.

 What can you do about boredom?
 Obviously, there are times when you are stuck.
 If you are listening to a lecture that you cannot leave, then you just need to find a way to get through it.
 When you have some control, though, use your understanding of boredom to help you out.
 If you can, try to do a meditation exercise to lower your arousal level.
-If you can lower your arousal, it will help you to feel less bored.
 Also, keep some music handy.
 Music you enjoy can crowd out distractions in the environment.
 It can also influence your mood in positive ways to counteract the pain of being bored.